 #1: What are Cloth Pads?

-Cloth pads make a better choice than disposable menstrual pads for a few different reasons, including the following:
+Cloth pads make an excellent choice for a few different reasons, including the following:

-- The Environment.
-The average women uses a whole box of pads or tampons during her monthly period.
-Multiply that by your family and friends, the women in your own country, and then finally around the world.
-That is a significant amount of plastic waste going into the landfill each and every single day from feminine hygiene products.
-Now imagine if even just 5% of women around the world used reusable cloth pads instead of the disposable ones.
-That’s a whole lot less waste!
+The average woman uses a whole box of pads or tampons during their monthly period.
+That is a significant amount of plastic waste going into the landfill each and every single day.

-- Great for your Body.
-Disposable menstrual pads often have lots of harmful chemicals from the pesticides used to grow cotton, as well as chemicals from the manufacturing process.
-You can get organic disposable pads but they’re quite expensive!
+Disposables often have lots of harmful chemicals from the pesticides used to grow cotton, as well as chemicals from the manufacturing process.
+You can get organic pads but they also cost a bit more.
 Cloth pads, once washed are free of any of these harmful chemicals.

-- Save Money.
-A box of disposable pads costs around $5.
-You can get a single cloth pad for around $4-5 and it can be reused, over and over again for 2-3 years or even longer.
-In the long run, you’ll save money by using cloth pads.
+A box of disposable maxi pads costs around $5.
+You can get a single cloth pad for around that same price and it can be reused, over and over again for 5 years or even longer.

 #3: How Long do Cloth Pads Last?